Starbucks' mobile order push meets resistance from ritual seekers

 He’s heard waiting customers ask baristas what he is doing and wants them to know that he is not Instagram’s @thisisnotmycoffee - a “Bandit” who rates stolen Starbucks mobile order drinks.
 When reached by Reuters, @thisisnotmycoffee declined comment.

-Reporting by Lisa Baertlein in Los Angeles; Editing by Stephen Coates
+Reporting by Lisa Baertlein in Los Angeles; Editing by Stephen Coates and Bill Rigby